apache/mxnet/docs/tutorials/basic/symbol.md

 ### Load and Save

 Similar to NDArray, we can either serialize a `Symbol` object by using `pickle`, or use `save` and `load` directly.
-Different to the binary format chosen by `NDArray`, `Symbol` uses the more readable json format for serialization.
+As opposed to the binary format chosen by `NDArray`, `Symbol` uses the more readable json format for serialization.
 The `tojson` method returns the json string.